 - Clicking or locking of the knee

 - Inability to straighten the knee or bear weight while standing

 - Pain or bluish discoloration in the calf

 The risk of having knee pain can be increased by the following:

 - Seldom exercise of the knee

 What Is Included In An Effective Knee Pain Management Program?

 Knee pain can be managed by a network of different treatment options, therapy exercises, and remedies.
-Ice packs make the healing process more efficient, especially when combined with elevation of the knee.
-This ameliorates the swelling and therefore the pain.
+Ice packs make the healing process more efficient, especially when combined with the elevation of the knee.
+This Improves the swelling and therefore the pain.